16 Redstone Parade NE

 Most sellers don't know what to expect until they're in the middle of it.
 Here's an honest, sequential overview of what selling a Calgary home actually involves.

-Market value assessment, seller net sheet, preparation priority list, timing recommendation.
+Market value assessment, seller savings sheet, preparation priority list, timing recommendation.
 This is where the foundational decisions are made.
 Rushing this stage to list faster is one of the most common and costly mistakes.

 Repairs, cleaning, decluttering, staging, photography, and listing copy.
 A well-prepared home launches with buyers ready to act.
 A poorly prepared home creates objections that reduce offers and extend market time.